marangonijunior/console.develop/README.md

 ##### System Design

-Just a flag, this is to study and not a full project.
+> Just a flag, this is to study and not a full project.

+- Instagram
+- Netflix
-- Soon as possible.
+- Tiktok

 ##### Task to prep to Interview